dyarawilliams/freeCodeCamp-projects/README.md

 <details><summary>Accessibility</summary><blockquote>

 - [ ] Importance of Accessibility and Good HTML Structure
+- [ ] Working with Accessible Tables and Forms
+- [ ] Introduction to ARIA
+- [ ] Working with Accessible Media Elements
 - [ ] Build a Checkout Page
 - [ ] Design a Movie Review Page
 - [ ] Build a Multimedia Player